-Most visitors to Zion will day hike the incredible Narrows slot canyon and spend a second day hiking Angels Landing plus one other trail – that other trail should be Canyon Overlook.
+Most visitors to Zion will day hike the incredible Narrows slot canyon and spend a second day hiking Angels Landing plus one other trail.

-The Canyon Overlook trail was built in 1993 to provide easy access to magnificent views over Zion’s Pine Creek canyon.
-Today, this is an essential ‘must hike’ trail at Zion.
+Canyon Overlook trail was built in 1993 to provide easy access to magnificent views over Zion’s Pine Creek canyon.
+Today, Canyon Overlook is an essential ‘must hike’ trail at Zion.

-If you’ve already been to Zion or if you hike the Canyon Overlook trail on your way out of the National Park, you will know about ‘The Great Arch’ on the famous switchback roads between Zion-Mount Carmel tunnel and the visitor center.
+If you’ve already been to Zion or if you hike the Canyon Overlook trail on your way out of the National Park, you will know about ‘The Great Arch’ you can see from the famous switchback roads between Zion-Mount Carmel tunnel and the visitor center.